cloudqubes/cloudqubes.github.io/_posts/2023-08-06-how-to-set-up-a-private-container-registry-with-harbor.md

 Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) on the Developer Workstation for building container images.

+## Configure DNS

+We use `registry.cloudqubes.com` as the FQDN of Harbor.
+The developer workstation as well as the Kubernetes nodes must resolve this FQDN to the IP address of the Harbor host.

+So, configure `registry.cloudqubes.com` in your local DNS server.

+If you do not have a local DNS server, you can configure the `hosts` file in the developer workstation and in each node of the cluster to resolve `registry.cloudqubes.com` to the Harbor host IP address.

-# #2 Configure SSL certificates
+# #2 Create SSL certificates

 We need an SSL certificate to enable HTTPS access to Harbor.

-We can either get a signed certificate from a CA or create a self-sgned certificate.
+We can either get a signed certificate from a CA or create a self-signed certificate.
 Let's use a self-signed certificate for this setup.

 We'll use `registry.cloudqubes.com` as the FQDN of our Harbor host.